I love exploring new places and experiencing their culture through the sights, the people, and especially the food.

 - Use the app when you workout.

 Walking or running the stairs is a well-known exercise option.
-Stairs can be found indoors in places like hotels, office buildings, shopping malls, apartment buildings and outdoors at parks.
+Stairs can be found indoors in places like hotels, office buildings, shopping malls, and apartment buildings as well as outdoors at parks and stadiums.
 Many gyms also offer stair climbers machines.

-- Strengthens and tones the glutes, hamstrings, quadriceps, abs, and calves
+- It strengthens and tones the glutes, hamstrings, quadriceps, abs, and calves

 - Even when climbing stairs at a normal pace, you will burn two to three times more calories than walking on the flat at a brisk pace